DeveloperNomis/Medical_Imaging/README.md

 And also cancel a running job:
   - `scancel 1234567` (Of course you have to change the number to the specific job id you want to cancel)

-This setup runs the inference script for the PIXTRAL model and a specific dataset on the bw uni cluster.
+This setup runs the inference script for the Pixtral-12B model and a specific dataset on the bw uni cluster.
 Just be careful that all paths exist that you refer to, then this setup should be working fine.
 And remember, that you need to extend the time for the workspace if you need it longer, for example:
   - `ws resize pixtral --lifetime 30` (extends the workspace time for 30 days) You can also check the remaining time with:
   - `ws info pixtral`
-If you want to have the results from your PIXTRAL model permanently, you can copy them into your home directory:
+If you want to have the results from your Pixtral-12B model permanently, you can copy them into your home directory:
   - `cp -r "$WS_MODEL/pixtral-12b/results" "$HOME/pixtral_results"`
 Of course, the directory pixtral_results has to exist in your home-directory.